RnSiilva/42_get_next_line/README.md

 gcc -Wall -Werror -Wextra -D BUFFER_SIZE=xx get_next_line.c get_next_line_utils.c && ./a.out
 ```

-## 🌟 Bonus

-The project includes a bonus version of get_next_line, which can read from multiple file descriptors at the same time.

-## Grade: 125 / 100

 Or you can also use this third party tester to fully test the project